Sexually transmitted infections (STI) tests

 Some community family planning clinics offer STI testing, as do some young people's services.

 Which STIs do they test for?

 Testing is done for a variety of sexually transmitted infections, including:

 Are STI tests reliable?

-STIs may be detected and confirmed during a physical examination by a doctor or nurse, blood tests, urine testing, and checking swabs of genital and anal secretions.
+STIs may be detected and confirmed during a physical examination by a doctor or nurse, blood tests, urine testing, and checking swabs of genital, oral and anal secretions.

 Information you give will also help with a diagnosis, such as when you last had sex, was a condom used and why you think you might have an infection.

-Some test results will be available quickly; other samples may have to go off for testing in a special laboratory.
+Some test results will be available quickly - other samples may have to go off for testing at a laboratory.